 “In a short span of time, we have worked together to pull off something incredible that benefits our community, our families and our loved ones.
 It's special to be a part of that,” he said.

-As of April 26, 2021, Operation Safe had vaccinated more than 90,000 patients, with throughput of approximately 70 patients every 10 minutes.
+As of April 26, 2021, Operation Safe administered more than 90,000 vaccinations, with throughput of approximately 70 patients every 10 minutes.

 “We brought in incredibly talented and committed people,” Dr. Reintjes said.
 “I told Cerner Chairman and CEO Brent Shafer personally, one of the things about the Cerner associates that impressed me so much is they brought professionalism and happiness to the task.
 We are in the business of taking care of people, and we do that every day.
 But to see Cerner associates roll up their sleeves, work shoulder to shoulder with the North Kansas City Hospital folks inspired me.”